pango853/keyvault/README.md

-KeyVault is an easy to use, free everywhere offline pasword manager.
-It implemented with .NET Framework.
+KeyVault is an easy & free to use, offline pasword manager.
+It is implemented with .NET Framework.

-# How-To Use?
+# How-To

 ## Configuration